codelia00822/Practical_Assessment/README.md

 For more information of this assessment, see 'doc/practical_assessment.md'

 ## Quick start
 Please refer to the requirments.txt which has listed the required files to install.
+It is recommended to run under Eclipse console as the scripting in developed under Eclipse IDE with PyDev module.

-To run the main codes in Windows, open the CMD and navigate to the directory 'src’ and execute the following command:
+However, there is still a way to run the main codes in Windows, open the CMD and navigate to the directory 'src’ and execute the following command:

 floyd_recursive_version.py